open-webui/open-webui/location/setup/README.md

 ## Steps for Local Build

-NOT needed if you are running as a local Docker instance.
+NOT needed if you install as a [local Docker instance](https://docs.openwebui.com/) and don't plan to edit and build.

 Commands from [Open WebUI Getting Started](https://docs.openwebui.com/getting-started/) for building locally: